Transfer files#

 means read the password from STDIN.
 A password that is purely a number less than 256 is assumed to be the number of a file descriptor from which to read the actual password.

-- --confirm-paths, -c#
+- --confirm-paths, -c¶

 Before actually transferring files, show a mapping of local file names to remote file names and ask for confirmation.

-- --transmit-deltas, -x#
+- --transmit-deltas, -x¶

 If a file on the receiving side already exists, use the rsync algorithm to update it to match the file on the sending side, potentially saving lots of bandwidth and also automatically resuming partial transfers.
-Note that this will actually degrade performance on fast links with small files, so use with care.
+Note that this will actually degrade performance on fast links or with small files, so use with care.